 Mechanics of Fluid Saturated Rocks presents a current and comprehensive report on this emerging field that bridges the areas of geology and mechanics.
 It is of direct interest to a wide spectrum of earth scientists and engineers who are concerned with upper-crust mechanics and fluid movements, the most important fluids being oil and water.

 Advanced Undergrads, Grads, Academics & Professionals Researchers in: Geology, Rock Mechanics, Civil & Environmental Engineering, Hydrogeology, Geophysics, Petroleum Engineering, Geological Engineering

-Published: March 2004
+- 5th March 2004

-Imprint: Academic Press
+- Academic Press

 - eBook ISBN:

 Excerpt from the Foreword by James R. Rice, Harvard University, Cambridge